 Either way, that number isn’t real.

-5. Stress Test With DSCR Math
+5. Run the DSCR Stress Test

 6. Watch for “One-Time” Costs That Aren’t